James Buchanan Biography

 Election of 1860

 When delegates to the Democratic National Convention assembled in Charleston, South Carolina, on April 23 through May 3, 1860, Buchanan held true to his 1856 campaign promise not to seek a second term.
-Given the events that transpired during his presidency he had no inclination to renege on his pledge.
-Not only had Buchanan failed on his mission to restore harmony to the Union, but the Democratic Party was irreparably deeply divided.
-Heir apparent to the presidential nomination, Stephen A. Douglas had alienated Southerners with his repudiation of the Dred Scott Decision and the Lecompton Constitution.
+Given the events that transpired during his presidency, he had no inclination to renege on his pledge.
+Not only had Buchanan failed in his mission to restore harmony to the Union, but his presidency deeply divided the Democratic Party.
+The heir-apparent to the presidential nomination, Stephen A. Douglas had alienated Southerners with his repudiation of the Dred Scott Decision and the Lecompton Constitution.
 After delegates from ten Southern states left the convention, Douglas could not secure the two-thirds majority of votes needed to receive the nomination.
 The convention adjourned on May 3 without choosing a presidential candidate.

 Meanwhile, the pro-slavery Democrats held their own convention in Baltimore.
 The so-called Seceder’s Convention nominated Vice-President John C. Breckinridge as their presidential candidate on June 23, 1860.
 With their party divided, the Democrats could not mount an effective campaign, and Republican candidate Abraham Lincoln easily won the November election.

 When General Winfield Scott publicly criticized Buchanan in 1862 for what he considered mismanagement of the Fort Sumter affair, the former president repudiated the charges in the National Intelligencer newspaper.
 Soon thereafter, Buchanan began drafting a memoir defending himself entitled Mr. Buchanan’s Administration on the Eve of Rebellion.
 Published in 1866, Buchanan’s narrative criticized the southern states that left the Union, but it also chastised abolitionists and the Republican Party for interfering in southern affairs.

 Buchanan enjoyed seven years of peaceful life amongst his friends in Lancaster County after his retirement from the presidency.
-During his last years, he became afflicted with rheumatic gout, which was attributed as the cause of his death at age seventy-seven.
+During his last years, he became afflicted with rheumatic gout, which doctors attributed as the cause of his death at age seventy-seven.
 Buchanan died at his home on June 1, 1868, surrounded by siblings and friends.
-Following his funeral on June 3, Buchanan was laid to rest in Woodward Hill Cemetery in Lancaster, Pennsylvania.
+Following Buchanan’s funeral on June 3, family members laid him to rest in Woodward Hill Cemetery, Lancaster, Pennsylvania.